jaydumisuni/ASUS-FX507ZI4-opencore-EFI/README.md

 # asus-tuf-15-opencore
 OpenCore files for Asus TUF 15

 use this to download os for isnaller gibmacOS-master https://github.com/corpnewt/gibMacOS Catalina version 10.15

-# Asus TUF 15 FX507ZI4 OpenCore OSX EFI
+# Asus TUF 15 FX507ZI4 OpenCore OSX EFI Intel 12gen Alder Lake

 This repo was created after I was able to boot with the desktop files for Comet Lake platform.
 Most of the work to get this to work was done by MaLd0n, which can be found here: